ericpan64/ericpan64.github.io/app/static/writing/essays/2025-7_FancyRugEffect.md

 ## Footnotes

+[1] A couple of related ideas in psychology: [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs), [Veblen Goods](https://en.wikipedia.org/wiki/Veblen_good), [Luxury Beliefs](https://en.wikipedia.org/wiki/Luxury_belief) (insightful article [here](https://www.robkhenderson.com/p/status-symbols-and-the-struggle-for)), etc.

+[2] Shoutout Rains 🤙

-[_A_] At the time I came up with this idea, there was indeed two fancy rug stores in downtown: Artsy Rugs and _ Rugs.
+[3] At the time I came up with this idea, there was indeed two fancy rug stores in downtown: Artsy Rugs and _ Rugs.
 Unfortunately _ Rugs closed their storefront, but don't fret: they have merely relocated to Redwood City where the rent is probably a bit more reasonable.

-[_B_] This is a variant of the "luxury belief" discussion from years past, except focused on the inertia of change rather than the magnitude and direction
+[4] This is a variant of the "luxury belief" concept from years past, except focused on the inertia of switching states rather than the intent/signaling/consequences.

 [_C_] I know you didn't ask, but my In-N-Out order is: cheeseburger animal style + both kinds of onions + extra lettuce, fries well-done, extra spread, and a water cup.

 [_D_] E.g. despite being clearly weaker than mammoths, humans found a way to survive based on collaboration, tools, and advanced reasoning.
 However, reasoning too deep naturally makes things more complicated, see 100 men vs 1 gorilla debate.
 Also this is why AI can genuinely be an existential threat, though imo far, far more good will come first, and a practical threat over AGI leading to human exinction is ~100 years out...

-[_E_] Shoutout Rains 🤙